-The Nurturing care framework suggests a set of 24 indicators that are linked to the SDGs (see Table 2).
+The Nurturing care framework suggests a set of 24 indicators that are linked to the SDGs (see Annex 1).
 These indicators cover all five components of nurturing care and are measured at the population level.
-They can be extended using indicators from standardized household surveys, such as DHS and MICS (see box The Multiple Indicator Cluster Survey (MICS) and quality of care at home).
+They can be extended using indicators from standardized household surveys, such as DHS and MICS.